 Because of this he joined the Knights Templar, chosen to succeed Eudes de Saint-Amand as Grand Master in the province of Aragón and Provence.
 He travelled to the Holy Land on three occasions for different military campaigns and negotiated a truce with Saladin, one of the great governors in the Islamic world.

-In 1184, he was the Order’s highest authority.
+In 1184, he was the Order’s highest authority and one of the most important Spanish Templars at the time.
 He then travelled to Verona to meet Pope Lucius to gain support in the Latin states due to Saladin’s growing military power.
 However, during the journey he fell ill and died, in Verona, in 1184.

 The Templar Gilbert Hérail was born in Aragón, a descendant of a noble military family.
 He entered at a very young age and was appointed Grand Commander.
 Years later, in 1193, he was elected Grand Master of the Order, thus becoming the twelfth.